 A Brief History

-Confusion about estrogen has abounded in recent years.
+Confusion about estrogen in women has abounded in recent years.
 And it’s no wonder.
 First women were told that replacing estrogen during menopause is healthy.
 And for decades, that’s what they did.
 To their collective relief, estrogen replacement reduced or eliminated unpleasant symptoms from menopause.

 Then results were released from the Women’s Health Initiative (WHI) study in 2002 that cited adverse health effects from replacing estrogen.
 The knee-jerk response by healthcare practitioners was to take most women off of estrogen.
 It has been the most controversial and misunderstood hormone ever since.